HDrecipe

 Seal the edges

-Fold the other half of the pastry over the filling to create a square or rectangle.
-Press the edges together with a fork to seal.
-You can also fold over the edge slightly to create a tighter seal.
+Fold the other half of the pastry over the filling to form a square or rectangle.
+Press the edges together firmly with a fork to seal, and optionally fold the edges slightly inward for an extra-tight closure.
+This helps keep the filling inside while baking and creates a neat, finished look.

 Important: Make sure no filling leaks out.
 Exposed filling will burn and mess with the texture.